vivek-dodia/spotify_playlist_backup/README.md

 JSON files: playlists/
 CSV files (if using script_json_csv.py): output/
 🎉 Enjoy Your Backed-Up Playlists!
 Now you have your precious Spotify playlists backed up in JSON or CSV format.
-Enjoy peace of mind knowing your music collection is safe! 🎵✨
+Enjoy peace of mind knowing if spotify goes under because of their shitty choices, u still have these playlists backed up. 🎵✨